We're not hardwired to clean the house, we're just expected to.

 Kamp Dush recommends mothers-to-be start having conversations with their partner parent about how household responsibilities and care work will be divided.
-Many dads want to be equal partners and parents, but in a society gives men a pass on cleaning and paints women as hardwired for housework it's easy for dads (even those who are very well-meaning) to do less than their partners do.
+Many dads want to be equal partners and parents, but in a society that gives men a pass on cleaning and paints women as hardwired for housework, it's easy for dads (even those who are very well-meaning) to do less than their partners do.

-Gender equality is not a one way street
+Gender equality is not a one-way street

 As Christin Munsch, assistant professor of sociology at the University of Connecticut, recently told USA Today, most millennial men say they're for gender equality, and are in favor of women occupying roles and spaces traditionally thought of as masculine, but they're not as keen to take on roles typically defined as female.

-"On some level they believe that they want to be these good feminist men that share housework and responsibilities," Munsch told USA Today's Adrianna Rodriguez.
-"But I think when all that is said and done and it comes to practice on the day to day basis, there's a reason why it's not implemented."
+"On some level, they believe that they want to be these good feminist men that share housework and responsibilities," Munsch told USA Today's Adrianna Rodriguez.
+"But I think when all that is said and done and it comes to practice on the day-to-day basis, there's a reason why it's not implemented."

 The reason is our cultural devaluation of care work.
 Our society stigmatizes care work and isn't incentivizing fathers to be equal partners.
 We know that most fathers want to take paternity leave but don't because the stigma and financial loss are too great.
-We need paid parental leave policies that recognize that in dual parent households either parent should be designated as the "primary caregiver" and a father's parental leave should not come at the expense of his partner's.
+We need paid parental leave policies that recognize that in dual-parent households either parent should be designated as the "primary caregiver" and a father's parental leave should not come at the expense of his partner's.

 A growing body of research proves that when fathers are able to take paternity leave there is a lasting impact on the gender division of labor in the household.
 A study out of Cornell examined the impact of Quebec's Parental Insurance Plan (a scheme in which fathers get paid leave that can't be transferred to the mother, something that resulted in the normalization of paternity leave in the province).
 The research shows that having that leave changed the gender dynamics in Quebec families—even long after the leave was over dads were doing about 23% more housework.